Fedalto/ideas/README.md

  * outputs from web services, database query results
  * files from the filesystem or remote storage

 Traditional content management tools define rigid input formats and inflexible GUIs for inserting content.
 Exacerbating this inflexibility is the tight coupling of this input interface to its display.
 There is a one to one mapping of input to output.
-This model is ad odds of how well people understand tools: while writing a document, I do not care or even know how I'll integrate other content into my article.
+This model is at odds of how well people understand tools: while writing a document, I do not care or even know how I'll integrate other content into my article.
 What's important to me is that I can insert placeholders for content and have these placeholders be processed later.
 In fact, I might not even be the same person who integrates the content together because I might be a content producer, marketer, designer or a journalist.

 I might not know how everything should look or act in my article until later.
 A tool should allow me to: